 - Motivational interviewing

-Opus Health offers residential inpatient, detox, and aftercare to set you up with the physical and mental strength to overcome your opiate addiction and substance use disorders.
+Opus Health offers residential inpatient treatment, detox, and aftercare to set you up with the physical and mental strength to overcome your opiate addiction and substance use disorders.